Floorp-Projects/Floorp/tools/sanitizer/docs/tsan.rst

 A `meta bug called tsan <https://bugzilla.mozilla.org/show_bug.cgi?id=tsan>`__ is maintained to keep track of all the bugs found with TSan.

+A `blog post on hacks.mozilla.org <https://hacks.mozilla.org/2021/04/eliminating-data-races-in-firefox-a-technical-report/>`__ describes this project.

 Note that unlike other sanitizers, TSan is currently **only supported on Linux**.